zlaalamiWD/readme/docs/Documentation/workflows/patient-request.md

 See the [Patient](ref:post_v2-patient) API reference for request message fields.

 This API lets clients define and update patient information in the HealthDyne system.
+A client can also use the GET method of Patient Request to retrieve patient.

 Use POST method to add/create a patient and PUT method to update existing patient details.

-API field validation information in Appendix [Patient Request Fields](doc:patient-request-fields)

 # Get Patient